crellison/talks/linux-cpu-scheduling/slides.md

 `cpu.cfs_quota_us`

-A quota represents the maximum number of slices in that enforcement period (10ms) that a process is allowed to run on the cpu
+A quota represents the maximum number of slices in that enforcement period (10ms) that a process is allowed to run on the CPU

 ---

-This enforcement is separate from the time slice allocation via cpu shares
+This enforcement is separate from the time slice allocation via CPU shares

 The system enforces the quota at process scheduling so the process will be throttled at it's quota

-A process can’t exceed the set cpu quota, and will never get evicted or killed for trying to use more cpu time than allocated
+A process can’t exceed the set CPU quota, and will never get evicted or killed for trying to use more CPU time than allocated

 ---